ShibaScream/spending_app/README.md

 + Testability

 ### Readability
-I use `eslint` across my code and strive for consistent styling.
-I aim to have my code meet the standards of the Clean Code book, although I know there is room for improvement.
+I used `eslint` across my code and strive for consistent styling.
+I aimed to have my code meet the standards of the Clean Code book, although I know there is room for improvement.

 ### Extensibility
 Particularly for the frontend, I wanted to demonstrate that this code was easily and quickly extensible to meet any new requirements.
 I used a component-based architecture for my AngularJS code which allows elements to be easily re-used and new elements to be quickly added with the least amount of editing to previously written code.